Step 2: Admission Requirements

 Selection criteria

-Please note that as of the admission round with study start 1 September 2026 and henceforth there will be a limitation of study places on all master’s programmes at Roskilde University.
+Please note that as of the admission round with study start 1 September 2026 and henceforth there will be a limitation of study places on all English taught master’s programmes at Roskilde University.
 This means that in addition to fulfilling the general and specific admission requirements you will also be assessed based on selection criteria specific for the programme that you apply for admission to.
-The selection criteria will be determined for the individual programmes during the autumn and are expected to be announced no later than 15 December 2025.
+Selection criteria are listed under each master’s programme.

 Summer Prerequisite Studies